 Looking back, it was a whirlwind and I have absorbed more information in the last few weeks than I ever thought possible.
 In the first week of the course we were asked to consider our own viewing habits.
 I found myself dividing the shows I loved into two categories: those I thought I could maybe write and those which were too ambitious for my skills.
 Eight weeks on, I view the same shows with a very different eye.
 The two categories have changed: the first is now labelled ‘shows I could write’ and contains a list of most of my viewing; the second has been renamed ‘shows I’d be able to write with a bit more practice’.
 Both these categories are considered with the support of a production team, for TV writers are part of a team and the feedback from tutors and peers is a large part of the learning experience.

-There’s a certain sadness in completing a course as good as Storytelling for Screen, but it doesn’t end here; each member of our little group has gained a raft of skills and has written a first-draft treatment for our own idea.
+There’s a certain sadness in completing a course as good as Story for Screenwriting, but it doesn’t end here; each member of our little group has gained a raft of skills and has written a first-draft treatment for our own idea.
 Which John Yorke has given us notes on.

 So where now?